BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/README.md

 ## Goal

 This project focuses on analyzing the the housing performance in District 7 (D7) compared to rest of the city.
 Our analysis will help the district shape the "District 7 Action Plan," a data-driven initiative to address economic and social challenges in the district.
+We create a [dashboard](https://lookerstudio.google.com/reporting/1fefe4a1-f7a0-4ab0-9db7-daeedfe1f57a) for this project.

 ## Key Features